 About National Center for Seismology

-Apart from earthquake monitoring, NCS is also actively involved in the Seismic Hazard Microzonation and seismological research.
+Apart from earthquake monitoring, NCS is also actively involved in Seismic Hazard Microzonation and seismological research.
 The major activities currently being pursued by the NCS are:

-- Earthquake monitoring on 24X7 basis
+- Earthquake monitoring on a 24X7 basis.

-- Seismic hazard microzonation related studies
+- Seismic hazard microzonation related studies.

-- Aftershock/Earthquake swarm monitoring/survey
+- Aftershock/Earthquake swarm monitoring/survey.

-- Understanding of Earthquake processes
+- Understanding of Earthquake processes.

-- Public outreach
+- Public outreach.

-the country was established at Alipore (Calcutta) on 1 December, 1898 after the great Shillong plateau earthquake of 1897.
-The occurrence of devastating earthquakes such as, the 1905 Kangra earthquake, 1934 Nepal-Bihar, Assam and many other strong earthquakes, necessitated to strengthen the national seismological network progressively from a paltry 6 in 1940 to 8 in 1950, 15 in 1960 and 18 in 1970.Early 1960s marked a very important land mark in the history of seismic monitoring, when the WWSSN(World Wide Standardized Seismic Network) stations started functioning globally.
+The history of instrumental earthquake monitoring in India dates back to 1898 when the first seismological observatory of the country was established at Alipore (Calcutta) on 1 December 1898 after the great Shillong plateau earthquake of 1897.
+The occurrence of devastating earthquakes such as the 1905 Kangra earthquake, 1934 Nepal-Bihar, Assam, and many other strong earthquakes, necessitated strengthening the national seismological network progressively from a paltry 6 in 1940 to 8 in 1950, 15 in 1960, and 18 in 1970.
+The early 1960s marked a very important landmark in the history of seismic monitoring when the WWSSN(World Wide Standardized Seismic Network) stations started functioning globally.